Mission & Collections Scope

 Transfer Records Procedure

-Archives & Special Collections will accept the transfer of university records which are scheduled for permanent retention only.
+The Archives & Special Collections will accept the transfer of university records which are scheduled for permanent retention only.
 It will not accept records which are scheduled for destruction.
-University records considered for transfer to the University Archives for permanent retention must be reviewed and approved by the University Archivist/Special Collections Librarian prior to transfer acceptance.
+University records considered for transfer to the University Archives for permanent retention must be reviewed and approved by the Archivist/Special Collections Librarian prior to transfer acceptance.
 All transfer of records must be accompanied by a listing of the contents.

 Deeds of Gift

-Archives & Special Collections will not accept materials without legal transfer of title through a deed of gift, deposit agreement, transfer of records form, or other official acknowledgement.
-All transmittal forms must be signed by the University Archivist/Special Collections Librarian and the donor/official from the transferring office.
+The Archives & Special Collections will not accept materials without legal transfer of title through a deed of gift, deposit agreement, transfer of records form, or other official acknowledgement.
+All transmittal forms must be signed by the Archivist/Special Collections Librarian and the donor/official from the transferring office.

 Loans and Deposits

-Materials loaned or deposited with Archives & Special Collections will be accepted only when the conditions for acceptance are favorable to the department and the University Libraries of the University of Nebraska-Lincoln.
+Materials loaned or deposited with the Archives & Special Collections will be accepted only when the conditions for acceptance are favorable to the department and the University Libraries of the University of Nebraska-Lincoln.

-Materials that do not reflect Archives & Special Collections' collecting scope or do not possess sufficient archival value may be deaccessioned, subject to the documented terms of acquisition, university regulations and state and federal laws.
+Materials that do not reflect the Archives & Special Collections' collecting scope or do not possess sufficient archival value may be deaccessioned, subject to the documented terms of acquisition, university regulations and state and federal laws.

 Revision of Policy